tedmist1/challenge-auth0/design-document.md

 The Auth0 tenant will be created via the Auth0 dashboard and managed through Terraform using the `auth0 provider`.
 The`auth0_tenant` resource will configure connection settings.
 Input variables will be defined in the `.tfvars` files, with sensitive values provided in environment variables.
 Workflows in GitHub Actions will call `terraform apply`to apply these configurations automatically.

-To enforce Strong Authentication,  Terraform will manage a `auth0_guardian` resource.
-Auth0 Guardian will be require  users to enroll in Multi-Factor Authentication(MFA), ensuring access is protected beyond just username and password.
-Several different MFA methods will be supported (such as OTP and Duo).
+To enforce Strong Authentication, the `auth0_tenant` resource will have an MFA configuration block.
+This will enforce all users to enroll in MFA.
+In addition, an `auth0_connection` resource will be used to determine the primary login method for users.
+For simplicity, passwordless login will be enforced, to align with the creation of new users being passwordless.

 ## Tech stack